 And you were deliberate about stepping away from your career to dive into motherhood.

 I took 16 years off from television.
-David was all in with Fast and Furious and the X Files when we got married.
+David was all in with The X Files when we got married.
 I was doing The Naked Truth.
 I really wanted to get into motherhood.
 I was doing films about once every two years.
 And that was great, because that was a three to six-month gig.
 I would put the kids in backpacks and bring them to the trailer on the set.
 I have a whole portfolio of my daughter in bloody makeup from Jurassic Park.
 She loved that one.
 I don’t think any other working mother has it as good as a working actor.
 It’s been great.

 I’d love to talk about your work with UNICEF.
 I know you have huge roots with that; you are an ambassador and a national board member, and your grandmother co-founded it.